sneakysneak/docs/pages/connector-authentication/entity-cross-reference.md

 We also provide two pairs of additional fields in the Create method: Entity Name and Entity Record Count.

-If you have any extra entity property, it can be added as custom fields following this naming convention: `Entity1.ExtraProperty` and `Entity2.ExtraProperty`.
+If you have any extra entity property, it can be added as a custom field following this naming convention: `Entity1.ExtraProperty` and `Entity2.ExtraProperty`.

 If you have additional shared information for both entities, it can be added as a custom field in this naming convention: `AdditionalInfo`.
 Shared fields cannot begin with `[].`, `Entity1.` or `Entity2.`.